 - Expected Time to Completion: 12 months

-As part of the program, students will delve into topics such as foundations of sonography; abdomen sonography; cross-sectional abdominal anatomy; gynecologic sonography; vascular technology; fetal anomalies; superficial sonography; ultrasound physics; and pediatric sonography.
+As part of the program, students will delve into the foundations of sonography; abdomen sonography; cross-sectional abdominal anatomy; gynecologic sonography; vascular technology; fetal anomalies; superficial sonography; ultrasound physics; and pediatric sonography.

 - Location: Rochester, MN; Jacksonville, FL